By News Team

 He may have had to drive through the night to be there in time for the opening round, but it was worth it in the end.
 The mullet-sporting Daly bashed the ball round Crooked Stick, taking the lead with a third-round 69.

-While regularly chugging down cans of Diet Coke, he closed out his first Major win with a final-round 71, propelling himself to worldwide notoriety.
+While regularly chugging down cans of Diet Coke, he closed out his first Major championship win to join the golf major winners with a final-round 71, propelling himself to worldwide notoriety.

 Woods caps a three-Major season – 2000